 In these circumstances, a healthcare package for your people is key.
 Not all business healthcare options are equal, so it pays to consider a package that covers physical and mental health and wellbeing needs.
 Long Covid can be physically and emotionally draining, which is where the support of private healthcare can be incredibly beneficial to ensure that your people receive the help they need – and feel able to access that help voluntarily.
 This could prove especially important in cases of Long Covid which have resulted in post-traumatic stress disorder, which, PTSD UK reports, is on the rise in those who have suffered as a result of their experiences in hospital, feeling at risk of ill health or death and being isolated from loved ones.

-A business healthcare provider can offer services that allow your team to talk about their symptoms, struggles and fears.
-This is the other key area we would encourage employers to be mindful of: keeping the door more open than usual and prompting conversations around Long Covid, whether with someone affected by it or amongst the team to facilitate greater understanding of its implications.
+We encourage employers to keep the door more open than usual and prompt conversations around Long Covid, whether with someone affected by it or amongst the team to facilitate greater understanding of its implications.

 Managing an employee with Long Covid